 What is scoliosis?

 In most cases, the cause of scoliosis is not known.
-The following may increase your child's risk of scoliosis:
+The following may increase your child's risk:

-- He has a family member with scoliosis, especially if both parents had scoliosis.
+- A family history of scoliosis, especially if both parents had it

 What are the signs and symptoms of scoliosis?

 - Leaning to one side when standing, sitting, or walking

 - One shoulder blade, set of ribs, or hip that sticks out more on one side than the other